igorDykhta/kepler-raster-server/README.md

 cd kepler-raster-server
 ```

-2. Build and run with Docker:
+2. Build and run with Docker locally:

 ```bash
 # Enable Docker BuildKit for better caching